Dual Degree: MJEd and MAJS

 - A completed, signed application form

-- A typewritten essay as described below
+- Two essays, as described below

 - Official transcripts of all undergraduate and graduate studies from accredited academic institutions.
 Please have official copies of transcripts forwarded directly from the issuing institution to the Office of Admissions.